 In late October, California’s attorney general updated the language in the CCPA, clarifying ways in which a business can verify an individual’s identity when a CCPA request is submitted.
-The DataGrail team moved quickly to find a way to make the verification experience great for both our customers and individuals seeking to submit a CCPA request.
+The DataGrail team moved quickly to find a way to make the CCPA identity verification experience great for both our customers and individuals seeking to submit a request.
 Within a month we had a product rolled out to a few customers.
 Now we’re making it available to all customers.

 “Smart Verification” is a patent-pending way for organizations to verify an individual’s identity by using known data already collected by an organization.
 People can now exercise their CCPA and GDPR rights without submitting additional personal data such as government IDs or passports to verify their identity, which is surprisingly a common requirement by other systems.
 The experience we designed reduces friction with consumers and reduces fraud and data breach risks.